 There might still be a reason to think, however, that something other than change is the real reason why Aristotle claims that being is multiple.
 Someone might, for example, think that the multiplicity of being is a framework that Aristotle has already worked out elsewhere, and that he is merely drawing on it in Phys.
 I to solve a problem.
 The question arises, then, what other ground there might be for the claim that being is multiple.

 The standard view is that being is multiple because of the structure of speech.
-The claim is that Aristotle takes being to be multiple because he thinks that the way we speak about being is how being is, i.e., that being and speech are homologous.
-Therefore, speech is the body of evidence for the multiplicity of being.
-One advantage of this account is that it corresponds to one of the tropes in Aristotle’s formula: being is said (legetai) in many ways.
+The claim is that Aristotle takes being to be multiple because he thinks that the way we speak about being is how being is, in other words, that being and speech are homologous.
+If so, speech would be the body of evidence for the multiplicity of being.
+One advantage of this account is that it highlights one of the tropes in Aristotle’s formula: being is said (legetai) in many ways.

 One way to argue for this position is to say that Aristotle believes that different sorts of words form the basis for ontology.
 Since there are many words for being, being is many: each category is made up of words of a certain type, for example, size-words, type-words, position-words.
 But an acute disadvantage of this account is that, of the four primary senses of being (incidental, categorical, energetic, alethic), only categorical being corresponds to different words in this way.
 What makes something essential or incidental, being-potent or being-active, or being-true and being-false, can be, and usually is, implicit.
 For example, money-making is incidental to being a doctor, “French speaker” names a person in view either of her capacity or activity, and “she is an acrobat” is a truth claim, but none of these registers of being is signaled by a distinct word type.
 But the standard position could still be supported if the basis for ontology was the way words are used.